Close Menu

 Q: What are the risks associated with visiting elderly relatives?

 The risks associated with visiting elderly relatives include their health status, living situation, and social connections.
 Elderly relatives may have underlying health conditions, be isolated, or lack social support, which can increase their risk of complications from infections like COVID-19.
-(See Also: Is New York Safe To Visit 2025?
-A Look Ahead)
+(See Also: Is it Safe to Visit Cuba Right Now?
+The Latest Travel Updates)

 Q: How can I minimize the risk of transmission when visiting elderly relatives?